-Due to COVID-19, the 2020-21 School Quality Reports does not include any scores or ratings for metrics or Framework elements.
+Due to COVID-19, the 2021-22 School Quality Reports do not include any scores or ratings for metrics or Framework elements.
 For information on how scores and ratings were calculated in the past, refer to the 2018-19 Educator Guide.